 Lying on your resume will come back to haunt you - no matter how badly you want the job, it’s just not worth it, especially when you consider the damage it has on your future career.

-Worst of all, you’re not just lying to a potential employer, but you’re also lying to yourself.
+Worst of all, you’re not just lying to a potential employer in Singapore, but you’re also lying to yourself.